Deliveroo Logo

 Deliveroo Logo History

 Few people know, but Deliveroo was once a startup “for their own.”
 Greg Orlowski and Will Shu created it to bring food to former colleagues.
-Moreover, the only office of the company was located directly in Shu’s apartment in London.
-But the idea of friends turned out to be so in demand that they turned a small project into a large-scale international business.
+Moreover, the company’s only office was located directly in Shu’s London apartment.
+But the idea of friends proved so in demand that it turned a small project into a large-scale international business.

-When the delivery service reached a new level, it had to change the couriers’ logo and shape.
-The visual identity had to match the global brand status because Deliveroo had already grown out of a simple startup.
+When the delivery service reached a new level, it had to change the courier’s logo and shape.
+The visual identity had to match the global brand status, as Deliveroo had already grown beyond a simple startup.

 What is Deliveroo?

 Deliveroo is a British company specializing in food delivery.
-It partners with grocery stores, cafes, and restaurants in the UK and several other countries, such as Italy, Belgium, France, UAE, Qatar, and Hong Kong.
+It partners with grocery stores, cafes, and restaurants in the UK and several other countries, such as Italy, Belgium, France, the UAE, Qatar, and Hong Kong.
 Users can access Deliveroo services through a mobile app or website.
-The service has been operating since 2013 and has its headquarters in London.
+The service has been operating since 2013 and is headquartered in London.

 2013 – 2016